Pulmonary Hypertension

 Pulmonary Arterial Hypertension (PAH)

 Pulmonary Arterial Hypertension is a type of PH where the pulmonary arteries become narrowed, blocked, or destroyed, making it difficult for blood to flow through the lungs.
-This increases the pressure within these vessels and the heart’s right side must work harder to pump blood through the lungs.
+This increases the pressure within these vessels, and the heart’s right side must work harder to pump blood through the lungs.
 PAH can be idiopathic or associated with other diseases like connective tissue diseases, HIV infection, congenital heart diseases, or chronic liver disease.
+Effective pulmonary hypertension treatment is essential for managing PAH.

 Pulmonary Venous Hypertension (PVH)

 Pulmonary Venous Hypertension is usually caused by left heart disease, such as left-sided ventricular or valvular disease.
 In PVH, the pressure in the pulmonary veins increases due to the inability of the left heart to effectively pump blood out to the body, leading to a backup of blood in the lungs.
-This can result in pulmonary edema and other related complications.
+This can result in pulmonary edema and other related complications, and pulmonary hypertension treatment is critical in managing PVH.

 Hypoxic Pulmonary Hypertension